 Mounter, Michael Robert.
 2002.
 Richard Theodore Greener: The Idealist, Statesman, Scholar and South Carolinian.
 PhD. diss., University of South Carolina.

-Voice actors: Brandan Buck, Andrew Garland, Eric Gonzaba, Jessica Mack, Chioke I’Anson (shout-out to the VPM-ICA Community Media Center at VCU-ICA), Seth Savine, Josh Dew (shout-out to Vagrant Coffee), Jordan Haugh
+Voice actors: Brandan Buck, Andrew Garland, Eric Gonzaba, Jessica Mack, Chioke I’Anson (VPM-ICA Community Media Center at VCU-ICA), Seth Savine, Josh Dew (Vagrant Coffee), and Jordan Haugh

 Music: Andrew Cote